whatmakeart/whatmakeart.github.io/content/about.md

 The main choice is between a Static Site Generator like [Jekyll](https://jekyllrb.com/) or [Hugo](https://gohugo.io/) and an actual [wiki software](https://www.wikimatrix.org/).

 The platform should be easy to edit on mobile and desktop.
 It should be designed mobile first and accessible.
-Needs to be able to support lots of embeded images, videos and sounds.
+Needs to be able to support lots of embedded images, videos and sounds.
 Needs wikilinks and backlinks.
-Needs to be easily skinnable and customizalbe.
+Needs to be easily skinnable and customizable.
 It must use open formats for all data storage so migration to different hosting and or platforms in the future is possible.

-### Potential Platforms
+### Wiki Software

 - [Wiki.js](https://js.wiki/)
 - [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki)